Capture of Maastricht: Background

-Following upon his success of 1629, the capture of 's-Hertogenbosch, the Dutch commander Frederick Henry, Prince of Orange marched up the river Maas (Meuse) in 1632.
+Following upon his success of 1629, the capture of 's-Hertogenbosch, the Dutch commander stadtholder Frederick Henry, Prince of Orange marched up the river Maas (Meuse) in 1632.
 The aim of the campaign was an ambitious one - the capture of the strong fortress of Maastricht, which was deep in Spanish-held territory.
 As Prince Henry marched south, the fortified places of Venlo and Roermond capitulated with very little resistance thanks to the efforts of the Stadtholder of Upper Gelderland, Van der Bergh, who was sympathetic to the Dutch cause.

 In 1632 Maastricht was ringed by tall medieval walls with a large number of towers.
 A few earthen bastions and demi-lunes had been constructed to strengthen the defences against artillery.
 A flooded ditch fed by water from the river protected the low-lying parts of the defences.

 The town lies on both sides of the river Maas, which is particularly wide at Maastricht, so any attacker would have his forces split into two by the river.
 The garrison, commanded by Guillaume de Bette, baron of Lede, was strong, loyal to Spain and determined to resist the Dutch army.
 In addition to all this, there was a strong chance of a relief army being sent to Maastricht to raise the siege.